-The designs captured can range in complexity, from the representation of single parts (such as promoters, coding sequences, proteins), to devices composed of multiple parts (for instance an expression construct), to complex systems comprising many devices (for example a genetic biosensor).
+The designs captured can range in complexity, from the representation of single parts (such as promoters, coding sequences, proteins), to devices composed of multiple parts (for instance, an expression construct), to complex systems comprising many devices (for example a genetic biosensor).
 In the case of devices and systems, each of the individual parts must be described by a separate ComponentDefinition or ModuleDefinition.
-The use of that part is then described within a ModuleDefinition class, with the part being referred to using the FunctionalComponent class.
+The use of that part is then described within a ModuleDefinition class, with the part being referenced using the FunctionalComponent class.

-The ModuleDefinition class may contain interactions between biological entities in the design (for example a coding sequence (CDS) encoding a protein, which in turn represses a promoter, or a small molecule inhibiting a protein), whereas instances of ComponentDefinition may not.
+The ModuleDefinition class may contain interactions between biological entities in the design (for example, a coding sequence (CDS) encoding a protein, which, in turn, represses a promoter, or a small molecule inhibiting a protein), whereas instances of ComponentDefinition may not.
 These relationships are formally captured using two other SBOL classes, Interaction and Participation: the Interaction class specifies the type of interaction (e.g.; genetic production) and contains instances of Participation giving the role played by each interacting object (for example, a CDS as genetic template and a protein as product).
-Additionally, the ComponentDefinition class has both type and role properties, but ModuleDefinition has only role properties.
+In addition, the ComponentDefinition class has both type and role properties, but ModuleDefinition has only role properties.
 The type property in SBOL is used to describe the category within which a biological entity falls (for example DNA molecule, small molecule, protein), and the role property describes the intended biological function for an entity or design.
-For example, a metabolic pathway might have roles of 'metabolic process' and 'small molecule biosynthetic process' from the Gene Ontology (GO) 25, and a biosensor might have a role of 'response to chemical' also from GO.
+For example, a metabolic pathway might have roles of "metabolic process" and 'small molecule biosynthetic process' from the Gene Ontology (GO),25 and a biosensor might have a role of "response to chemical" also from GO.

-Ontologies in SBOL
+Ontologies in SBOL.
 An ontology can be thought of as a set of formal descriptions for specific terms and their relationships.
-In synthetic biology, ontologies allow a standardised language to be used when describing biological systems.
-A number of separate ontologies are used in SBOL to better describe entities within a system, and how those entities interact.
-The SBOL-OWL ontology defines the relationships between classes in the SBOL data model and terms from other ontologies 26.
-For example, the role property used by instances of the ComponentDefinition class is recommended to be defined using terms taken from the Sequence Ontology (SO) 27.
-Examples of terms used in this property are 'Promoter' (SO:0000167), 'Ribosome Entry Site' (SO:0000139), and 'CDS' (SO:0000316).
-Another key ontology is the Systems Biology Ontology (SBO) 28, which is used for defining types for Interaction instances, such as 'Genetic Production' (SBO:0000589) and roles for Participation instances, such as 'Template' (SBO:0000645) and 'Product' (SBO:0000011).
-Other ontologies commonly used in SBOL include the Gene Ontology (GO) ^{25 29}, and Chemical Entities of Biological Interest (CHEBI) 30.
+In synthetic biology, ontologies allow a standardized language to be used when describing biological systems.
+Many separate ontologies are used in SBOL to better describe entities within a system, and how those entities interact.
+The SBOL-OWL ontology defines the relationships between classes in the SBOL data model and terms from other ontologies.26 For example, the role property used by instances of the ComponentDefinition class is recommended to be defined using terms taken from the Sequence Ontology (SO).27 Examples of terms used in this property are "Promoter" (SO:0000167), "Ribosome Entry Site" (SO:0000139), and "CDS" (SO:0000316).
+Another key ontology is the Systems Biology Ontology (SBO),28 which is used for defining types for Interaction instances, such as "Genetic Production" (SBO:0000589) and roles for Participation instances, such as "Template" (SBO:0000645) and "Product" (SBO:0000011).
+Other ontologies commonly used in SBOL include the Gene Ontology (GO),^{25,29} and Chemical Entities of Biological Interest (CHEBI).30